 Ensure an end user has control of the bank account.

-Orum verifies account control by sending a unique four-character code to the bank account of your end user and prompts them to authenticate it — removing the lsot time and expense of microdeposits.
+Orum verifies account control by sending a unique four-character code to the bank account of your end user and prompts them to authenticate it — removing the lost time and expense of microdeposits.

 The maximum number of attempts an end-user can enter the code defaults to three.